-Course Information (should match catalog The description should be from the course cotalog: for courses that are description) ☐ The description should be from the course catalog; for courses that are special topics your department should approve the description.
-Content overview (research question, general information, basic structure) ☐ This section briefly explains the instructor's goals, intentions, and hopes for this course.
-Course outcomes/objectives (action-oriented, measurable, appropriate knowledge level, linked to evaluation methods) Suggestions: ☐ Use a stem such as, "At the end of the course, the student will be able to" iniked to evaluation methods) ☐ List with bullets (see the "active words" list for support in writing learnin outcomes.) ☐ Ensure these learning objectives map to course assessments, so you can measure student success in attaining these.
+Con urse Information Course description (should match catalog description) The description should be from the course catalog; for courses that are special topics your department should approve the description.
+Content overview (research question, general information, basic structure) This section can briefly explain the instructor's personal goals, intentions, and hopes for this course.
+Course outcomes/objectives (action-oriented, measurable, appropriate knowledge level, linked to evaluation methods) Suggestions: 1.
+Use a stem such as, "At the end of the course, the student will be able to" 2.
+List with bullets 3.
+Ensure these learning objectives map to course assessments, so you can measure student success in attaining these.
 Evaluation methods and criteria (e.g., exams, presentations, papers, performances, etc.) "Faculty members must, at the beginning of a course, give reasonable notice to students of what will be required of the students, and the criteria upon which their performance will be evaluated."
-PPM 6-316. ☐ Methods include exams, presentations, final papers, performances, etc. ☐ Make your methods, percentages, and grading policy transparent.
-See guidelines on transparency in teaching on the CTLE website.
+PPM 6-316.
+Methods include exams, presentations, final papers, performances, etc. Make your methods, percentages, and translation policy clear, whatever you choose.
 Student feedback Instructors may want to include a note about how they incorporate student feedback into their course design from semester to semester and emphasize the value of student course feedback at the end of the semester (and mid-way if they use focus groups or mid-term evaluations through CTLE).
 Grade scale and/or points scale Teaching and learning methods You are encouraged to share what teaching strategies will be utilized in the course (e.g., lecture, discussion, case study, problem-based learning, team-based learning, journal club, seminar, laboratory, etc.) and provide a clear rationale for using them.
-Using multiple methods of teaching enhances student learning.
-Teaching philosophy ☐ Brief statement of your teaching philosophy.
-Text, reading list (use citation to model disciplinary norms for scholarly citations and generally is on the first page of the syllabus) ☐ Include the course textbook or reading list (includes course materials).
-Take time to consider whether your course texts reflect diverse authors and perspectives.
-Use the citation to show the students disciplinary norms for scholarly citations. ☐ Helpful for review committees unfamiliar with your discipline.
+Brief statement of your teaching philosophy.
+Text, reading list (use citation to model disciplinary norms for scholarly citations and generally is on the first page of the syllabus) Include the course textbook or reading list (includes course materials).
+Use the citation to show the students disciplinary norms for scholarly citations.
+Helpful for review committees unfamiliar with your discipline.
 If you use course materials other than the usual texts or articles, such as videotapes or supplemental packets, describe them and state where they are available.
 Other course materials You should indicate where additional course materials will be available (e.g., on Canvas, in handout form, etc.).
-Schedule of topics and reading/assignment due dates
+Schedule of topics and assignment due dates